rhoover/vt-beer-trail/README.md

 To Do for version 1.*
 ---------------------

-* Fix Scroll Position bug on local business map view (exists for Chrome on Android, don't know about Safari)
+* Fix Scroll Position bug on local business map view (exists for Chrome on Android, don't know about Safari/iOS)
 * (__DONE__) More AngularJS service providers for third-party GET and JSONP requests, aka modularize all the things
-* Examine reasonableness of moving data manipulation out of controllers and into directives
+* (__DONE Not Reasonable__)Examine reasonableness of moving data manipulation out of controllers and into directives
 * (__DONE__) Improve Google Analytics to track and report on URL changes
 * Track client-side load times
 * Would app-cache be worth it considering the far-future cacheing configurations in .htaccess
+* Re-Factor CSS
 * Head up to Morrisville to buy a growler of Petit Ardennes from Lost Nation